Government demands for irrelevant information violate First Amendment, lawsuit says

 Alexandria, VA – Today, Massachusetts Fiscal Alliance (MassFiscal), a nonpartisan nonprofit represented by the Institute for Free Speech, will file a federal lawsuit alleging that some Massachusetts campaign finance laws are unconstitutional.
 Unlike most states, Massachusetts requires ads that name candidates within 90 days of a general election to include a statement from a principal officer of the organization running the ad, a list of the organization’s top five contributors, and a link to a government website.
 The group believes this information is irrelevant and cannot be required in disclaimers.

 “There is no legitimate reason for the government to require a group’s CEO to appear on-screen during an ad.
-Nor is there justification for listing individual donors on ads they may know nothing about.
+Nor is there justification for listing individual donors on advertisements they may know nothing about.
 These requirements simply raise the cost of speaking about government by forcing speakers to waste their resources promoting the government’s message,” explained Institute for Free Speech Legal Director Allen Dickerson.

 MassFiscal is not challenging the state’s disclosure and reporting requirements.
 The group simply objects to being forced to publish irrelevant information about its officers and donors on the face of its ads.
 These requirements may result in viewers making biased judgments about an ad based on the officer’s sex, gender, race, speech pattern, or other irrelevant personal characteristics.
 For donors, these requirements imply they funded the ad, when in reality they may know nothing about the ad – or even disagree with it – and simply support the organization’s overall mission.